 - Top Applications of Blockchain You Must Know

 - 1. Money Transfers:

 - 6. Loan Lending

 - 9. Media (Artists Rights)

 - Additional Resources

 Most people think that blockchain is the latest technology that came into existence with Bitcoin.
 However, this is not completely true.
 Yes, the evolution and growth of blockchain technology began with the increasing popularity of Bitcoin, but, blockchain is a technology that goes back to the 1990s.
 This was the first time blockchain technology and its idea came into existence.
-After this, in October 2008, Bitcoin whitepaper was published by Satoshi Nakamoto and since then, blockchain is the new hype in the technology market.
-Everyone wants to learn blockchain and how it works.
+After this, in October 2008, a Bitcoin whitepaper was published by Satoshi Nakamoto and since then, blockchain has been the new hype in the technology market.
+Everyone wants to learn about blockchain and how it works.

 However, many young developers who want to learn this technology are afraid that blockchain is limited to the use of Cryptocurrency only and does not have much scope.
 So, in this article, we are going to discuss the applications of Blockchain in detail so that the scope of blockchain technology becomes clear and we can get more excited to learn it.

 What is Blockchain Technology?